Andrey80000/Andrey80000/README.md

-## Hi there 👋
+## Hi there

-I'm Andrey a sudent and professional procrastinator.
+I'm Andrey a student and professional procrastinator.